survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 ## Enabling `HashedModuleIdsPlugin`

-As you might remember, webpack uses number based IDs for the module code it generates.
+Webpack uses number based IDs for the module code it generates.
 The problem is that they are difficult to work with and can lead to difficult to debug issues, particularly with hashing.
 Like we did with the development setup earlier, we can perform a simplification here as well.

-Webpack provides `HashedModuleIdsPlugin` that is like `NamedModulesPlugin` except it hashes the result and hides the path information.
+`HashedModuleIdsPlugin` is like `NamedModulesPlugin` except it hashes the result and hides the path information.
 The process keeps module IDs stable as they aren’t derived based on order.
 We sacrifice a couple of bytes for a cleaner setup, but the trade-off is well worth it.

 The change required is tiny.
 Tweak the configuration as follows: